mmcnicol/tayport-community-website/index.md

 ## Local News

+**Gas distribution company SGN will shortly be starting work to upgrade the local gas supply network in the William Street area of Tayport.**

+The existing metal gas mains and services need to be replaced with modern plastic pipe to ensure a continued safe and reliable gas supply to the local community.

+The essential work forms part of an ongoing mains replacement programme developed with the Health and Safety Executive.
+Following discussions with Fife Council, our project will start on Saturday 30 June and last approximately six weeks.

+We’ll start our work in Maitland Street from the roundabout with Mill Lane to its junction with Queen Street.
+Maitland Street will be closed for the duration of our six-week project and there will be signed diversions in place for motorists.

+Our second team of engineers will be working in Queen Street between its junctions with Maitland Street and William Street.
+We will progress northwards into William Street until we reach its junction with Castle Road.
+Both sections of road will be closed for the duration of our work and diversion routes will be in place.

+We will also carry out work in a section of Reform Street and the road will be closed to through traffic between its junctions with William Street and Castle Street.
+To ensure everyone’s safety around our work area, we will need to close Spearshill Road between its junctions with Castle Road and Dougall Street.

+We may need to suspend some parking around our work area and in surrounding streets to allow continued traffic flow for motorists following diversion routes.
+Access will be maintained for residents at all times.

+SGN Engineering Manager Lindsay Taylor said: “We’ve worked closely with the local authorities in planning this work and we will be doing everything we can to limit disruption during our essential project.

+“We appreciate that roadworks can be frustrating, however, the new plastic pipe has a minimum lifespan of 80 years.
+This means once the work has been completed, Tayport homes and businesses will enjoy the benefits of a continued safe and reliable gas supply for many years to come.”

+---
 **20p Bus Journeys for Kids -  Dundee and Taybridge Area**
 Running from Saturday (June 30) to Monday August 13 and again from Saturday October 6 to Sunday October 21 the scheme will allow families to enjoy a day out and discover the city by bus with up to three under 16s per paying adult including those with season tickets and weekly passes travelling for 20p each.